olivierphi/pymessagebus/README.md

 - `add_handler(message_class: type, message_handler: t.Callable) -> None` adds a handler, that will be triggered by the instance of the bus when a message of this class is sent to it.
 - `handle(message: object) -> t.List[t.Any]` trigger the handler(s) previously registered for that message class.
 If no handler has been registered for this kind of message, an empty list is returned.
 - `has_handler_for(message_class: type) -> bool` just allows one to check if one or more handlers have been registered for a given message class.
+- `remove_handler(message_class: type, message_handler: t.Callable) -> bool` removes a previously registered handler.
+Returns `True` if the handler was removed, `False` if such a handler was not previously registered.

 #### CommandBus